Are you ready to find your way back to living in peace with your body?

 I am trained in traditional psychotherapy as well as yoga therapy for trauma, anxiety, depression, relationship distress and eating disorders.
 When appropriate, I utilize yoga philosophy, breathing practices, meditation and asana (physical forms) to provide a somatic, body centered, whole-self experience of physical, emotional, mental and spiritual healing and strength-building.

 Yoga helps heal the relationship between body and mind by providing a safe avenue to explore feelings, sensations, and thoughts while learning tools to calm the mind, increase ability to remain present, and develop safety and comfort in your body.
+If you’re looking for Outpatient Eating Disorder Treatment, book your first session in our Philadelphia office here:

 Who is a good candidate for yoga therapy?

-Yoga therapy can be used as a holistic adjunct to eating disorder, trauma, depression, anxiety, addiction and chronic illness recovery.
+Therapeutic yoga can be used as a holistic adjunct to eating disorder, trauma, depression, anxiety, addiction and chronic illness recovery.
 I can integrate yoga therapy into regular psychotherapy or we can focus solely on yoga therapy as a way to support the work you’re already doing with your primary therapist or treatment team.

 As a registered dietitian/nutritionist specializing in the treatment of eating disorders, sharing the care of my clients with Melanie was one of the best collaborations of my career.
 The clients we shared trusted Melanie and benefitted from her therapeutic process and presence.
 If you are a client looking for a provider or a colleague looking for a partner, you cannot go wrong if you choose to work with Melanie.
 She cares deeply and has a strong clinical skill set to offer her clients and clinical partners.